Mahmudxon/msgpack-android/README.md

 Json MessagePack convertor library for android.

 ### (!)Please, <a href="https://raw.githubusercontent.com/Mahmudxon/msgpack-android/master/msgpack-release.aar">download</a> download library as .arr file.
-It has small error with building by jitpack.
+There is small error with building with jitpack.
 Sorry, for this!
 I need a free time to fix it.

 ## How to
 To get a Git project into your build: <br />